 - Endoscopic ampullectomy

 The sphincter of Oddi is a muscular valve that controls the flow of digestive juices from your pancreas and liver into your small intestine.
 During your ERCP, we can insert a special catheter into the bile duct that measures the pressure of the sphincter of Oddi.
 Abnormal measurements may indicate disease, and the type of disease will determine your next step.

 In addition to observing your upper or lower digestive tract with a camera, EUS allows us to view adjacent organs as well.
 By emitting and recapturing sound waves with the tip of the endoscope, we can create visual images that help us evaluate known abnormalities (such as a lump) and discover unknown causes of your symptoms.

 To schedule an appointment or learn more about how Gastroenterology Consultants of San Antonio specializes in advanced endoscopy in the San Antonio communities of Medical Center, Stone Oak, Northeast, Westover Hills, Boerne or Bulverde, call 210.614.1234 today.
-You can also request an appointment using the form below.
+You can also request an appointment online here.

 Advanced Endoscopy testimonials